Two different COVID public health messages have emerged in Richmond

 The lack of a single, unified public health message extends to vaccines for babies and toddlers, which became available this summer.

-The Richmond and Henrico Health Districts recommend everyone 6 months and older to get vaccinated against COVID and everyone 5 years and older to get boosted.
+The Richmond and Henrico Health Districts recommend everyone 6 months and older get vaccinated against COVID, and everyone 5 years and older to get boosted.

-But Youngkin, who has often encouraged adults to get vaccinated, gave a less ringing endorsement for baby vaccines.
-Last month, he said he encourages families to consider the baby vaccine, "but I want people to make their own decision.
-And they should talk to their own pediatrician for their children and their own doctor for themselves and make their own decision."
+But Youngkin, who has often encouraged adults to get vaccinated, gave less of a less ringing endorsement for baby vaccines.
+Last month, he said he encourages families to consider the baby vaccine, “but I want people to make their own decision.
+And they should talk to their own pediatrician for their children and their own doctor for themselves, and make their own decision.”

-It's unclear if Virginia Department of Health leadership endorse the vaccine for babies and toddlers.
-Asked if Dr. Colin Greene, the State Health Commissioner, also recommends it, a spokesperson for the governor's office did not respond.
+It’s unclear if Virginia Department of Health leadership endorses the vaccine for babies and toddlers.
+Asked if Dr. Colin Greene, the state health commissioner, also recommends it, a spokesperson for the governor’s office did not respond.

 (804) 649-6109